Ajay-K111/Ajay/README.md

 - :telescope: I’m working as a Devops Cloud Architect and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.
+-Excellent knowledge on hardware and networking connectps.
+-Profecient in Windows & Mac OS

 - :zap: In my free time, I play badminton or learning advanced coding concepts.